 What is a Traffic Impact Study?

-Importance of Traffic Impact Study in Canada
+Importance of a Traffic Impact Study

 1. Ensuring Traffic Safety and Flow

-The primary purpose of a traffic impact study is to ensure that a development will not negatively affect traffic safety or flow.
+The primary purpose of a traffic impact study is to ensure that a development does not negatively affect traffic safety or flow.
 By identifying potential bottlenecks, congested intersections, or other problematic areas, the study allows developers and municipalities to make informed decisions about necessary improvements, such as adding turning lanes, upgrading signal systems, or modifying road layouts.

 2. Complying with Local and Provincial Regulations